Rolls-Royce North America: LibertyWorks

-The Allison Advanced Development Company (also known as LibertyWorks) was established in 1995 as a result of Rolls-Royce plc's acquisition of the Allison Engine Company.
+The Allison Advanced Development Company (also known as LibertyWorks) was established in 1995 as a result of Rolls-Royce's acquisition of the Allison Engine Company.
 As well as establishing a proxy board for Allison, Rolls-Royce was required to vest Allison's classified projects in Allison Advanced Development Company.
 In 2005, Rolls-Royce changed the name to Rolls-Royce North American Technologies.